 In premium economy, airlines may choose to activate couches for little children to let them sleep more comfortably, and thus bring tranquility to the people around.

-At 44" pitch on the Boeing 777 or 47" pitch on the A330/340 cabin, Butterfly's seat density compares very well with industry standards.
+At 36" pitch on the Airbus A320 or 42" pitch on the A350 cabin, Butterfly's seat density compares very well with industry standards.

 Butterfly is a game changer that has potential benefits to a wide range of issues in airline operations that includes fleet assignment, revenue management and aircraft reconfiguration.
 Airlines are no longer bounded by a fixed cabin configuration, allowing both profitability and customer satisfaction to be maximized at the same time.